cmaxw/devchat-eleventy/src/my-angular-story/mas-089-craig-spence.md

 **Episode Summary**

 Craig Spence joins Aaron Frost at [Angular Denver](https://angulardenver.com/) to tell his story about how he got into Angular.
+Craig switched majors from music to Multimedia Systems Engineering in university.
+He interned for [Weta Digital ](https://www.wetafx.co.nz/)using Python.

 ### **Links**